-Unfortunately, “two thirds of Americans now meet the criteria for being overweight or obese,” says Cindy Geyer, M.D., Medical Director at Canyon Ranch in Lenox, Mass.
+Unfortunately, most reports show that two thirds of Americans now meet the criteria for being overweight or obese.

 If you’re eager to find out what your BMI is, you can do some simple math to find out right now.
 Take your weight and multiply it by 703.
 Then divide that number by your height in inches, squared.

 Let’s calculate the BMI for a 200-pound, 5-foot 5-inch tall woman as an example:

 This woman has a BMI of 33 and is considered obese.

 Those with a BMI of 25 or higher are at high risk for heart disease, diabetes and more, because of the impact excessive body fat can have on the body’s organs, cells and functions:

 Heart Disease: The more fat pushes on your organs, the more work it takes to move blood around the body.
 When your BMI is 27 or greater, or you have excess abdominal fat (a waist measurement of 35 inches or greater in women, or 40 inches or greater in men), you’re more likely to develop high blood pressure, increased blood lipid levels and coronary heart disease.
 In addition to your BMI and waist measurement, your doctor may compare your hip and waist circumferences, which is called your waist-to-hip ratio, as another tool for determining whether you are carrying too much belly fat.